 - Decide the terms of reference and accountability for the investigating team, including the parameters and timescales of their enquiries/investigation;

-- In cases of greater scale and complexity, appoint an Investigation Management Group (IMG) (see Section 7, The Investigation Management Group);
+- In cases of an exceptionally greater scale and complexity, appoint an Investigation Management Group (IMG) (see Section 7, The Investigation Management Group);

 - Ensure that appropriate resources are deployed to the investigation including access to legal and other specialist advice, resources and information;